huggingface/huggingface_hub/docs/hub/how-to-inference.md

 >>> {'score': 0.94622403383255, 'start': 25, 'end': 43, 'answer': 'Brooklyn, New York'}
 ```

 Some tasks may require additional parameters (see [here](https://api-inference.huggingface.co/docs/python/html/detailed_parameters.html) for a detailed list of all parameters for each task).
-As an example, for `zero-shot-classification` tasks, the model needs candidate labels which can be supplied with `params`:
+As an example, for `zero-shot-classification` tasks, the model needs candidate labels that can be supplied to `params`:

 ```python
 >>> inference = InferenceApi(repo_id="typeform/distilbert-base-uncased-mnli", token=API_TOKEN)